Are you wondering with a question, “How to secure my WordPress site?”

-Nonetheless, if you have already installed WordPress with “admin” as the username, then you can always change it by editing the related database, accessing PhpMyAdmin from your hosting cPanel dashboard.
+Nonetheless, if you have already installed WordPress with “admin” as the username, then you can always change it by editing the related database and accessing PhpMyAdmin from your hosting cPanel dashboard.

-Click on it and you will get the table on the right side with user/users information.
-There you can see the “Edit” option to change your username as shown in the following image.
+Click on it, and you will get the table on the right side with user/users information.
+You can see the “Edit” option to change your username as shown in the following image.

 6. Keep Changing Your Password

-Hence, it is advisable to set passwords using password generator tools such as Strong Password Generator to ensure that it is complex and tough to determine.
+Hence, it is advisable to set passwords using password generator tools such as Strong Password Generator to ensure that it is complicated and severe to determine.

-Another important aspect is to change your password regularly as the banks prompt us to do.
-Changing passwords on a regular basis limits the amount of time needed for any hacker activity, hence making it impossible to crack your secure password.
+Another important aspect is to change your password regularly, as the banks prompt us to do.
+Changing passwords regularly limits the time needed for any hacker activity, making it impossible to crack your secure password.

 7. Use Quality WordPress Security Plugins

-Well, if plugins can be a doorway for malicious attacks, they can also be the firewall to block such attacks too.
-There are many different WP security plugins developed over the past few years to diminish the vulnerability of WordPress and ensuring smooth and safe functioning of your WordPress site.
+There are many WP security plugins developed over the past few years to diminish the vulnerability of WordPress and ensure the smooth and safe functioning of your WordPress site.

 8. Choose The Best Web Hosting

-While the majority of security hacks on WordPress sites is due to back-end vulnerability, there is another report from WP White Security stating that 41% of WordPress sites are getting hacked because of a vulnerability discovered on the web host.
+While the majority of security hacks on WordPress sites are due to back-end vulnerability, there is another report stating that 41% of WordPress sites are getting hacked because of a weakness discovered on the web host.

-Despite that, if you are still on shared hosting, then simply make sure that the hosting provider offers the account isolation feature, to protect your WordPress website and files from vulnerability or attacks on other sites hosted on the same server.
+Despite that, if you are still on shared hosting, ensure that the hosting provider offers the account isolation feature to protect your WordPress website and files from vulnerability or attacks on other sites hosted on the same server.

-Most commonly, users consider the whole concept of WordPress security being something more advanced and complicated for a layman.
+Most commonly, users consider WordPress security a more advanced and complicated concept for a layman.

-However, the fact is that most often, it’s the simple things that you haven’t even considered that opens up your website to different high-security vulnerabilities.
+However, the fact is that most often, it’s the simple things you haven’t even considered that open up your website to high-security vulnerabilities.

-I hope that I have revealed some helpful replies for the question “How To Secure WordPress?“.
+I hope I have revealed some helpful replies to the question “How To Secure WordPress?“.

 But, if you still look for some most advanced WordPress security methods, you would need to access your would take some FTP level changes to ensure the safety of your WordPress is intact.

-You may leave your views about these vital ways to avoid WordPress security issues in the comment section.
+In the comment section, you may leave your views about these vital ways to avoid WordPress security issues.